 - 1 24 ounce bag frozen chopped broccoli (thawed and liquids squeezed out)

 - Preheat oven to 400⁰F.

 - Heat some olive oil in a saute pan.
 Add leeks, garlic, and mushrooms and saute for 10 minutes.

 - Add broccoli and seasons with salt, pepper, and garlic powder.

-- Spread on top of the salmon.
+- Spread on top of the fish.
 Bake for 20-30 minutes, depending on how thick your salmon is.
-Squeeze a lemon over the salmon when done.
+Squeeze a lemon over the fish when done.
 Serve this on a platter and it doesn’t even have to be garnished!

 לכבוד שבת קודש!